-- Put chicken in a bowl and marinate with coconut cream and spices, set aside.
+- Put chicken in a bowl, Tupperware container or gallon freezer bag and marinate with coconut cream/yogurt and spices.
+Set aside.

-- Add ghee to a large pot or dutch oven on medium heat.
-Once ghee melts, add onions and cook until completely dark golden-brown.
+- Heat up a large pot or Dutch oven over medium heat for 2 minutes.
+Add ghee and allow it to melt completely.
+Add onions and cook until completely dark golden-brown.
 Be very careful not to burn them, as they will begin to get dark after 10-15 minutes.

 - Add ginger and garlic and sauté for a few more minutes.

 - Add all spices (except mustard seed) and let them bloom for a minute.
 Add your chicken mixture and briefly stir-fry to coat chicken with the masala you’ve made.
 I left my thighs whole during this process, and I recommend it.